 top of page

-What is a Past Due Invoice?
+What is a Past Due invoice?
 Guide for Contractors on How to Handle Late Payments

 As a construction business owner, you handle multiple responsibilities every day.
 However, late customer payments can disrupt your smooth operations.
 In fact, it may be leading to cash flow problems that may jeopardize your success.
 A QuickBooks study found that 61% of small businesses face regular cash flow struggles due to late payments.
 One of the primary culprits behind these issues is the notorious past due invoice.